 With unparalleled stealth, advanced sensors, supersonic speed, weapons capacity and increased range, the F-35 is the most advanced, survivable and connected fighter jet ever built.

 Stealth is a critical capability to pilot survivability and the F-35’s unique mix of stealth and sensor technology can enable the Royal Canadian Air Force to covertly patrol, monitor and conduct surveillance without being detected.

-The F-35 has the capability required to protect Canada with a mission radius greater than 700 nautical miles in low observable combat configurations and internal fuel capacity of more than 18,500 pounds.
-When the mission doesn't require low observability, the F-35 can carry more than 18,000 pounds of ordnance in internal weapon bays and on external hard points.
+The F-35 has an operational mission radius greater than 700 nautical miles in low observable configurations and internal fuel capacity of nearly 19,000 pounds.
+When the mission doesn't require low observability, the F-35 can carry more than 18,000 pounds of ordnance.